cotejer/cotejer.github.io/_posts/2018-10-01-Outside-the-Curriculum.md

 If you do that, then you can form your opinions on mathematics.
 But I think that once you see how much *more* there is to mathematics than what you see in school, you will find that mathematics isn't boring at all.
 Only *certain topics* aren't as interesting.
 And that's alright.
 Just don't give up on mathematics because of a few topics that aren't as engaging as the others.

 The lesson I want you to draw from this is that mathematics has something for *everyone*.
 Schools don't cater to this fact, but it's true.
 Therefore, don't give up on mathematics.
-Go out and explore !
+Go out and explore!
 I guarantee you that there will be *something* you find interesting.